 Ismet Inonu was born in 1884 in Izmir, in the Aegean region of Anatolia.
 His father was Mustantik Resit Bey and mother Cevriye Hanim.
 On 26th September 1906 he joined the 2nd Army as a superior captain and became a member of Ittihat ve Terakki party.

-He also took place in the Operational Army which stopped the 31st of March incident.
-During World War I he worked as a division manager in the ministry under the War Minister Enver Pasha.
+Inönü also took place in the Operational Army which stopped the 31st of March incident.
+During World War I he worked as a division manager in the ministry under the Minister of War Enver Pasha.
 In 1915 he was appointed to the 2nd Army Chief of Staff desk and promoted to Colonel on December 14th.
 He served in the 4th Army at the Caucasian frontier.

-On 25th October 1920 he became commander of the Western Frontier and stopped the Cerkez Ethem riot.
+On 25th October 1920 Ismet Inonu became commander of the Western Frontier and stopped the Cerkez Ethem riot.
 During the War of Independence he won the 1st and 2nd Inonu campaigns against the Greeks.
-At the end of World War I he represented T.B.M.M. government in the Armistice of Mudanya and Treaty of Lausanne.
+At the end of World War I he represented T.B.M.M. government in the Armistice of Mudanya and at the Treaty of Lausanne.